 • Research skills for housing

-• Strategies for promoting independent living and well being
+• Strategies for delivering independent living services

 Who is this qualification for?